ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 RateLimit-Reset: 10
 ~~~

-In the last 10 seconds, the above fields expose
+A client implementing a simple ratio between `RateLimit-Remaining` and
-an average throughput of 1000 quota-units per second.
+`RateLimit-Reset` could infer an average throughput of
+1000 quota-units per second,
+while the average throughput exposed by the `quota-policy` was of
+10 quota-units per second.

+Complement large-`time-window` quota-policies with
+short-`time-window` ones mitigates those risks.

 If the service cannot handle such load, it should return
-either a lower ~RateLimit-Remaining` value
+either a lower `RateLimit-Remaining` value
 or an higher `RateLimit-Reset` value.